angelopoerio/oom-notifier/README.md

 # Run as a docker container
-It is possible to build a docker image of the service issuing the following command (after building the service):
+It is possible to build a docker image of the service issuing the following command:
 ```bash
 docker build -t oom-notifier .
 ```